zeffii/BlenderConsolePrompt/README.md

-This is much cooler than you think.
+This is much cooler than you think. tests

 # BlenderConsolePrompt